SlimeVR/SlimeVR-Tracker-ESP/README.md

 #Uploading On Linux

-Follow the instructions in this link[Platformio](https://docs.platformio.org/en/latest//faq.html#platformio-udev-rules), this should solve any permission denied errors
+Follow the instructions in this link [Platformio](https://docs.platformio.org/en/latest//faq.html#platformio-udev-rules), this should solve any permission denied errors